(Book 2: Hello, Can You Fear Me?)

-Madhu and Anurag reached on either side of her.
+Madhu and Anurag arrived at either side of her.
 Seeing them, the man reflexively picked up the bag again.

 ‘It’s not what it looks like, Dada.
 I only did it to get to you.
-I thought it would be a good idea — I was positive I’d run into you by sticking with them… I wasn’t wrong, was I?
+I thought it would be a good idea—I was sure I’d run into you by sticking with them… I wasn’t wrong, was I?
 Here you are.’

 Madhu took a step away from Sharmila, eyeing her cautiously.